adfusco/spec-dec-roofline/README.md

 ## Model gaps

-Although the model's optimism is beneficial for making experimental decisions, I was curious why this was the case, so I patched vLLM's V2 model runner with CUDA-event instrumentation ([`bench/draft_timer.py`](bench/draft_timer.py)) to time each generation step.
+Although the model's optimism is beneficial for making experimental decisions, it is worth knowing why, so we patched vLLM's V2 model runner with CUDA-event instrumentation ([`bench/draft_timer.py`](bench/draft_timer.py)) to time each generation step.

 `GPUModelRunner.execute_model` and `.sample_tokens` bracket the engine step, `AutoRegressiveSpeculator.propose` isolates the draft phase, and `ModelCudaGraphManager.run_fullgraph` / `CudaGraphManager.run_pw_graph` catch the target forward.